Thermobaric weapon: United States

-The XM1060 40-mm grenade is a small-arms thermobaric device, which was delivered to US forces in April 2003.
-Since the 2003 Invasion of Iraq, the US Marine Corps has introduced a thermobaric "Novel Explosive" (SMAW-NE) round for the Mk 153 SMAW rocket launcher.
+The XM1060 40-mm grenade is a small-arms thermobaric device, which was fielded by US forces in Afghanistan in 2002, and proved to be popular against targets in enclosed spaces, such as caves.
+Since the 2003 invasion of Iraq, the US Marine Corps has introduced a thermobaric "Novel Explosive" (SMAW-NE) round for the Mk 153 SMAW rocket launcher.
 One team of Marines reported that they had destroyed a large one-story masonry type building with one round from 100 yd.
-The AGM-114N Hellfire II, uses a Metal Augmented Charge (MAC) warhead, which contains a thermobaric explosive fill that uses aluminum powder coated or mixed with PTFE layered between the charge casing and a PBXN-112 explosive mixture.
-When the PBXN-112 detonates, the aluminum mixture is dispersed and rapidly burns.
+The AGM-114N Hellfire II, uses a Metal Augmented Charge (MAC) warhead, which contains a thermobaric explosive fill that uses aluminium powder coated or mixed with PTFE layered between the charge casing and a PBXN-112 explosive mixture.
+When the PBXN-112 detonates, the aluminium mixture is dispersed and rapidly burns.
 The result is a sustained high pressure that is extremely effective against people and structures.

 Soviet, later Russian

 Following FAEs developed by the United States for use in the Vietnam War, Soviet Union scientists quickly developed their own FAE weapons.
 Since Afghanistan, research and development has continued, and Russian forces now field a wide array of third-generation FAE warheads, such as the RPO-A. The Russian armed forces have developed thermobaric ammunition variants for several of their weapons, such as the TBG-7V thermobaric grenade with a lethality radius of 10 m, which can be launched from a rocket propelled grenade (RPG) RPG-7.
 The GM-94 is a 43 mm pump-action grenade launcher designed mainly to fire thermobaric grenades for close combat.
 The grenade weighed 250 g and contained 160 g of explosive, its lethality radius is 3 m, but due to the deliberate "fragmentation-free" design of the grenade, a distance of 4 m is considered safe.

-The RPO-A and upgraded RPO-M are infantry-portable rocket propelled grenades (RPGs), designed to fire thermobaric rockets.
+The RPO-A and upgraded RPO-M are infantry-portable rocket propelled grenades designed to fire thermobaric rockets.
 The RPO-M, for instance, has a thermobaric warhead with a TNT equivalence of 5.5 kg and destructive capabilities similar to a 152 mm high-explosive fragmentation artillery shell.
 The RShG-1 and the RShG-2 are thermobaric variants of the RPG-27 and RPG-26 respectively.
 The RShG-1 is the more powerful variant, with its warhead having a 10 m lethality radius and producing about the same effect as 6 kg of TNT.
 The RMG is a further derivative of the RPG-26 that uses a tandem-charge warhead, with the precursor high-explosive anti-tank (HEAT) warhead blasting an opening for the main thermobaric charge to enter and detonate inside.
 The RMG's precursor HEAT warhead can penetrate 300 mm of reinforced concrete or over 100 mm of rolled homogeneous armour, thus allowing the 105 mm-diameter thermobaric warhead to detonate inside.